metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Jaguars defense seems to mix things up with man coverage and zone coverage.
 Nickel personnel is likely its base grouping on defense.

 The Charger defense incorporates more Fangio-style principles, especially in coverage.
 Lots of man coverage with two deep safeties to prevent big plays.

+Staley does like throwing blitzes every now and then, but Jacksonville's style of offense seems to play well against the blitz, given how quickly Laurence seems to prefer to get rid of the ball.

 Despite Herbert's rib injury, Los Angeles isn't really running the ball much.
 Odd.
 That being said, there's no doubt Herbert is just as elite this year as he was last year.